ChenFengYe/motion-latent-diffusion/README.md

 - `--example=./demo/example.txt`: input file as text prompts
 - `--task=text_motion`: generate from the test set of dataset
 - `--task=random_sampling`: random motion sampling from noise
+- ` --replication`: generate motions for same input texts multiple times
+- `--allinone`: store all generated motions in a single npy file with the shape of `[num_samples, num_ replication, num_frames, num_joints, xyz]`

 The outputs: